 Effective communication requires that students express themselves in writing, verbally, and visually.
 A project that occurs over time, evaluation components may include teamwork. organization, and planning.
 The teacher must provide a rubric to the student prior to the beginning of the project.
 There should be a minimum of ten different scoring criteria.
 Feedback should be given promptly after each section of the project so the student is able to adjust and improve.
 Check points of progress with feedback must be included.
 The project can count as 1 major grade and check points can count as daily grades.
 There can be no more than 1 project assigned at any one time per core subject area per semester with the exception of the district required projects including but not limited to Science Fair, Technology projects, Challenge of the Mind, ect.
-If project is completed entirely at home, this project will count in the homework category.
-(See Curriculum Corner for samples of student project rubrics).
+If project is completed entirely at home, this project will samples of student project rubrics).